ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Automation/Mechanical/Model.md

 > 1. double
 > 2. Quantity
-> 3. A string representation of double or Quantity, i.e., ‚Äú1.0‚Äù or ‚Äú1.0 [cm]‚Äù
+> 3. A string representation of double or Quantity, i.e., ì1.0î or ì1.0 [cm]î
 <!-- !! processed by numpydoc !! -->

 <a id="Model.CreateCylindricalNut"></a>